kuzzleio/kuzzle-challenges/interactive-map.md

 A click on a green POI deletes it.

-The map should be synchronized in real time using Kuzzle's realtime engine.
+BONUS: The map should be synchronized in real time using Kuzzle's realtime engine.
 This means that if I open two tabs and add a POI from one tab, it appears in the other tab simultaneously.

 ## Resources